1984 Australian Touring Car season: Australian Grand Prix support race

 This race was a support event at the 1984 Australian Grand Prix meeting.
-The race was open to both Group C and the new Group A touring cars and was won for the second year running by Nissan driver George Fury driving his Bluebird Turbo.
+The race, called the "Diners Club International Trophy Race" was open to both Group C and the new Group A touring cars and was won for the second year running by Nissan driver George Fury driving his Bluebird Turbo.
 For the second year in a row Peter Brock finished second in his HDT Commodore (his only loss in 4 races in the #05 Group C VK), with Warren Cullen third in his K-Mart sponsored Commodore.
 In a sign of things to come in 1985, Jim Richards was the winner of the Group A class in his JPS Team BMW 635 CSi.

 This was the last ever competitive touring car race on the Australian mainland for the locally developed Group C cars.
 In late 1984 there was a race held for the Group C cars at the Baskerville Raceway in Tasmania where reportedly only six cars were in attendance.
 The Baskerville race was won by Allan Grice in his Roadways Racing VK Commodore.